-Creating and configuring TableAdapters
+Create and configure TableAdapters

 TableAdapters provide communication between your application and a database.
-They connect to the database, execute queries or stored procedures, and either return a new data table or fill an existing DataTable with the returned data.
+They connect to the database, run queries or stored procedures, and either return a new data table or fill an existing DataTable with the returned data.
 TableAdapters can also send updated data from your application back to the database.

 TableAdapters are created for you when you perform one of the following actions:

 Run the Data Source Configuration Wizard and select either the Database or Web Service data source type.